 The Securities and Exchange Commission (SEC) recently made an intriguing announcement that allows anyone to become an accredited investor.
 Effective as of December 8, 2020, Series 65 (Investment Adviser Representative) license holders will qualify as accredited investors.
-This creates a significant opportunity for investors who could not otherwise achieve an accredited status due to the previous income and earning requirements.
+This creates a significant opportunity for investors who could not otherwise achieve an accredited status.

 Ready to open a new account?
 Access our easy online new account application and be on your way to a new self-directed account in minutes!

-Some of the most lucrative alternative investment options are restricted to a group of investors who meet specific income and asset requirements.
+Some of the most lucrative alternative investment options are restricted to a group of investors who meet specific requirements.
 These opportunities include private equity, venture capital, angel investments, and certain real estate deals.
-The current set of rules, enacted by law and imposed by the SEC, protects investors by ensuring a level of sophistication and capacity for financial loss.
+The existing rules protect investors by ensuring a level of sophistication and capacity for financial loss.

-According to the press release accompanying this announcement, the SEC felt expanding the opportunity for private investors to provide much-needed capital to smaller and earlier-stage businesses would be a public good.
-As the release states, “private capital markets are important to investors and issuers of various types, as well as our economy more generally...small- and medium-sized businesses often, and increasingly, rely on local sources of capital, particularly at the seed and initial growth stages...”
-The SEC understands the need for local support and is enacting changes to broaden the opportunities for individual investors.
+Per the press release, the SEC recognized a public good in allowing more private individuals to invest in small businesses.
+As the release states, “private capital markets are important to investors and issuers of various types, as well as our economy more generally…small- and medium-sized businesses often, and increasingly, rely on local sources of capital, particularly at the seed and initial growth stages.”
+With this foundation now laid, how can investors take advantage?

-Prior to the recent announcement, an individual would need to fall into one of the following categories to be considered an accredited investor:
+Prior to the recent announcement, an accredited investor would need to fall into one of the following categories:

 As you can see, the world of accreditation has been somewhat exclusive.
 The SEC announcement will change this, as anyone, regardless of their income, net worth, or business affiliations, can now obtain a Series 65 license to achieve an accredited status.